Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 Nexmo uses webhooks alongside its Voice API to enable your application to interact with the call.
 There are two webhook endpoints:

 * [Answer webhook](#answer-webhook) is sent when a call is answered.
 This is for both incoming and outgoing calls.
-* [Event webhook](#event-webhook) is sent for all the events during a call.
+* [Event webhook](#event-webhook) is sent for all the events that occur during a call.
 Your application can log, react to or ignore each event type.
 * [Errors](#errors) are also delivered to the event webhook endpoint if they occur.

 For more general information, check out our [webhooks guide](/concepts/guides/webhooks).

 ## Answer Webhook

-When an incoming call is answered, an HTTP request will be sent to the `answer_url` you specified when setting up the application.
-For outgoing calls, the `answer_url` is specified when making the call.
+When an incoming call is answered, an HTTP request is sent to the `answer_url` you specified when setting up the application.
+For outgoing calls, specify the `answer_url` when you make the call.

-By default, the answer webhook will be a `GET` request but this can be overridden to `POST` by setting the `answer_method` when making an outbound call with the Nexmo Voice API.
+By default, the answer webhook will be a `GET` request but this can be overridden to `POST` by setting the `answer_method` field.
+For incoming calls, you configure these values when you create the application.
+For outgoing calls, you specify these values when making a call.

 ### Answer webhook data fields